jdandridge/eComm/README.md

 Build an Ecommerce Wedsite with Django //
-Part 4 -
+Part 5 -
-Creating an order summary
+The checkout process